sandervandevelde/iot-workshop/CommandsNodeJs.md

 1. Azure account [create here](https://azure.microsoft.com/en-us/free/) _(Azure passes will be present for those who have no Azure account (please check your email for final confirmation))_
 2. a running NodeJs or Java app which simulates a machine running duty cycles
 4. A combination of Azure IoT Hub, Stream Analytics job, Event Hub and Azure Function which are waiting for analyzed telemetry coming from the devices
-5. A running Device Explorer or IoT Hub Explorer, connected to the IoT Hub, showing the telemetry coming in
+5. A running IoT Hub Explorer, connected to the IoT Hub, showing the telemetry coming in

 ### Steps to perform in this part of the workshop